 The GameController will keep track of the time of the penalty.
 The operator of the GameController will signal the assistant referees when the penalty is over, so that one of them can put the robot back on the field.
-The assistant referee will then place the robot on the field on the halfway line as close to the sideline as possible.
+The assistant referee will then place the robot on the field in the half of the field which this robot's team is defending.
+The robot should be placed close to the position, where the penalty point projects on the sideline.
 The robot should be pointed towards the opposite sideline.
 The robot should be placed on the side of the field furthest from the ball.
 If there is another robot already in this position, the robot should be replaced at a nearby location along the sideline facing towards the opposite sideline.
 If there are no practical locations nearby, a location along one of the sidelines should be found that is away from the ball (the robot should be set down facing the opposite sideline).
-When finding a nearby location, locations away from the ball should be preferred.
+This is illustrated in Figure 9.
+When finding a nearby location, locations away from the ball should be preferred, but they must still be in the robot's on half, so that the symmetry of the field can be resolved by the robot's localization system.